-It's one thing to upload a photo of the bride before she's even walked down the aisle (a huge no-no!), but what about at the end of the evening...is that cool?
-We answer this burning etiquette question and offer more sound advice on the common yet seldom discussed topic of posting wedding pictures on social media post-wedding.
+It's one thing to upload a photo of the bride before she's even walked down the aisle (a huge no-no!), but what about at the end of the evening—is that cool?
+With the help of expert Diane Gottsman, we answer this burning etiquette question and offer more sound advice on the common yet seldom discussed topic of posting wedding pictures on social media after the wedding.

-This goes for both the bride and groom and other wedding guests too.
+This goes for both the couple and other wedding guests too.
 You can take pictures of your child if they're part of the wedding or even a selfie of you and your spouse, but don't post any pictures of guests gone wild on the dance floor or anything that would make someone feel uneasy, warns Gottsman.
-"Certainly don't tag anyone without their permission!"
+"Certainly don't tag anyone without their permission."

 Yes, we know it's tempting to post every single picture your photographer sends you because, of course, they're all freaking awesome.
-However, refrain from bombarding your friends and family (and tell mom to do the same) with a billion wedding-related photos all at once.
+However, refrain from bombarding your friends and family with a billion wedding-related photos all at once (and tell Mom to do the same).
 Otherwise, you may find yourself de-friended or unfollowed real quick.
-Instead, narrow down your favorites and create an album on Facebook or share different shots over the course of the year.
-We see lots of #tbt pics in your future!
+Instead, narrow down your favorites and create a wedding album on Facebook or share different shots over the course of the year.
+We see lots of #tbt pics in your future.